 New Labour Court Rules

-On the 21 January 2019 the Labour Court has revoked the Labour Court (Employment Rights Enactment) Rules 2016 and replaced them with the Labour Court Rules 2019.
+On the 30th March 2020, the Labour Court revoked the Labour Court Rules 2019 and replaced them with the Labour Court Rules 2020.

 Structure of the new Rules

-The Labour Court Rules 2019 comprise six parts (Parts I – VI):
+The Labour Court Rules comprise six parts (Parts I-VI):

-Part IV and Part V deal with industrial relations cases and the procedures at hearing of industrial relations cases; and
+- Part IV and Part V deal with industrial relations cases under section 13(9) and section 20(1) and 20(2) of the Industrial Relations Act 1969 and section 26(1) of the Industrial Relations Act 1990 and the procedures at hearing of industrial relations cases; and

 The Main Changes

-The Court requires that in Parts I and II cases where submissions are made, it is supplied with 5 copies and a further copy is sent directly to the Appellant/Respondent.
+Pending finalisation of its digitisation programme, the parties are required to continue to furnish the Court with hard copies of their submissions.
+The Court requires that in Parts I and II cases where submissions are made, it is supplied with 4 copies and a further copy is sent directly to the Appellant/Respondent.

 Witness statements should be submitted with submissions.